John Little (department store): History

 In 1842, John Martin Little worked for his uncle Francis S. Martin who started a retail business at Commercial Square (now Raffles Place).
-In 1845, Francis S. Martin sold his business to Little and Cursetjee Frommurze to form Little, Cursetjee & Co..
-Cursetjee Frommurze was a well-known Parsee merchant.
+In 1845, Francis S. Martin sold his business to Little and Cursetjee Frommurze, a well-known Parsee merchant, to form Little, Cursetjee & Co..

 On 30 August 1845, Little and Frommurze started their business as auctioneers and commission agents, and offered services in retail as well as auction of properties such as spice plantations and valuable household furniture.
 Shoppers could buy tickets to plays, musicals and other performances.
 Little, Cursetjee & Co. became a popular hangout for locals to hold meetings, and functioned like the modern-day equivalent of a central box office.

 On 30 June 1853, Little and Frommurze ended their eight-year partnership.
 Frommurze set up Cursetjee & Co. and hired Philip Robinson, who later founded Spicer & Robinson, which became Robinsons.
 Little formed John Little & Co., and John's brother, Matthew Little, was made a partner.
 The business continued in the same direction and premises.
 In January 1894, John Little & Co.
 Ltd was registered in London by Harwood and Stephenson, with a capital of £75,000 in £20 shares.

 As Singapore grew as a trading port in the late 19th century, John Little expanded in the same period.
 In addition to retail, John Little also operated a car business, a motor garage, a furniture factory, a café and a beauty salon.
 From its original one-storey premises in Raffles Place, the store expanded to occupy another floor.

 In the early 20th century, John Little also set up branches in Malaya; there were branches in Kuala Lumpur (1914, near today's Market Square and Masjid Jamek), Penang (1926), and Ipoh (1929).
 However, the advent of World War II and subsequent Japanese Occupation resulted in the closure of these branches.

 After the Japanese occupation of Singapore ended in 1945, it took some time for John Little to re-open for business due to lack of manpower and merchandise.
 In June 1946, John Little resumed business, and subsequently registered such good sales that the store declared a 20% dividend for its ordinary shareholders in 1948.

-In 1955, John Little was acquired by Robinsons.
+In 1955, John Little was acquired by Robinsons & Co.
 The store was relaunched as JL on 29 August 1987 with a new logo, new image and merchandise selection.
-Its main store moved from Raffles Place to several locations before moving into Specialists' Shopping Centre until its closure in July 2007.